Landowner IFM FAQ

 What is a carbon credit?

-What are voluntary carbon markets?
+What is the voluntary carbon market?

 What role do carbon registries play in the carbon markets?